 Follow the guidelines below for the safety of your students and groups:

 Do not post Group codes publicly: It’s a good idea to distribute the Group code to your students in class.
 Distributing the code via a blog, Twitter, or any other public forum creates opportunities for unwanted persons to join your Group.
-If you want to post the “join” information on your personal website to encourage teachers or students to join, please use the “Join Group URL” (found next to the Group Code in the left side panel.
+If you want to post the “join” information on your personal website to encourage teachers or students to join, please use the “Join Group URL” which you can find in the Group's settings menu.